Skip to main content

 Write equilibrium expressions and calculate Kc, interpreting its size and units.

-Writing the equilibrium constant expression, calculating Kc from equilibrium concentrations, interpreting its magnitude, and the effect of temperature on Kc.
+Writing the equilibrium constant expression, using an ICE table to calculate Kc from equilibrium concentrations, interpreting its magnitude and units, and the effect of temperature, with fully worked TASC-style examples.

 Reviewed by: AI editorial process; not yet individually human-reviewed